JamesMenetrey/Awesome-CV/README.md

 ## What brings the fork?

 - Use the operating system fonts instead of the one located in the folder _fonts/_.
 More detais in the [issue on the official repository](https://github.com/posquit0/Awesome-CV/issues/196).
+- Provide the command `\cvreference` to create a list of people who refer you.

 ## What is Awesome CV?